The Noisy Universe: Implications

-The question we address is not whether LSWN exists---Paper I established its inevitability---but rather how large it is in our universe and what this tells us about the small-scale primordial spectrum, in particular whether future observations can detect the predicted running or cutoff.
-The answer will either confirm that inflation generated nearly scale-invariant fluctuations down to parsec scales, or reveal new physics operating at these intermediate scales.
+The question we address is not whether LSWN exists --- Paper I established its inevitability --- but rather how large it is in our universe and what this tells us about the small-scale primordial spectrum, particularly whether future observations can detect or constrain the predicted running or cutoff.
+The answer will either confirm that inflation generated nearly scale-invariant fluctuations down to scales of tens of parsec, or reveal new physics operating at these intermediate scales.
 Either outcome would represent a significant advance in our understanding of the early universe.